josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/💔_romance_lens_as_ontology_failure.md

 ---

-## Why accuracy does not fix the problem
+## 🚫 Why Accuracy Does Not Fix the Problem

 Even if the system were “right” (which it usually is not), the issue would remain.

 The problem is not misclassification.
 The problem is **unsanctioned relational inference**.

 Inferring intimacy, attraction, or attachment is not a neutral modelling choice.
 It is a **normative act** that requires justification and consent.

 ---

-## What responsible systems must do instead
+## 🛠️ What Responsible Systems Must Do Instead

 Avoiding romance lens failure requires: